cvilla714/randomquotesmachine/README.md

 # Project: Random Quote Machine

-> Project was about creating a random quote machine
+> The project was about creating a random quote machine
-> and have the ability to tweet it with one click
+> and have the ability to tweet it with one click.

 ![screenshot](./app_screenshot.png)